zero-24/csp-reporter-php/readme.md

 - Download & copy this script to the webroot
 - Edit the script and configure the `$recipients` and `$subject` variables
-- Add to your CSP rule: `report-uri /csp-reporter.php`
+- Add to your CSP rule: `report-uri /csp-reporter.php?source=example.org` (please replace example.org with your domain)

 ### How the blacklist works